dave-worley/publicupload/README.md

 # David - April 21, 2019
 ## Installation
 1. Clone the repository.
 The one repository contains both the API server and the UI code.
 2. Start the API server.
-From the repository root: `cd apiserver && npm start`.
+From the repository root: `cd apiserver && npm i && npm start`.
 This will start nodemon and serve the basic API from port 8000.
 3. Start the UI development server.
-From the repository root: `cd ui && yarn start`.
+From the repository root: `cd ui && yarn && yarn start`.
 This will start the UI server on port 3000.
 Note that the ports are currently hard coded.

 ## Security
 *Concerns I've addressed:*